Lasseters, Alice Springs, Northern Territory

 The in-house movies are bigger and better at the Alice Springs Youth Hostel Australia, better known as the Alice Springs YHA (YHA is a well-known brand in Australia, and the largest backpacker accommodation network in the nation).
 This used to be an outdoor movie theatre before it was transformed into a hostel, and movies are still shown on the outdoor screen every night.
 Private rooms are available as well as shared dormitories.
 Dormitory beds from AUD$24.

 Nothing beats the freedom of the open road, and hiring a campervan or motorhome is a great way to explore the outback, especially if you are on a budget.
-At Alice Springs Tourist Park you can park your van or pitch a tent in one of the shady sites, or stay in one of the ensuite cabins.
-Facilities include a swimming pool, laundry, kiosk and playground.
-There's no shortage of good caravan parks in Alice Springs, but this one is just 3 kilometres (1.8 miles) from the galleries, hotels and shops in the centre of town.
-Campsites from AUD$34.
+The BIG4 MacDonnell Range Holiday Park offers comprehensive facilities and friendly staff nestled in the picturesque surrounds of the MacDonnell Ranges, just 4.5 kilometres (3 miles) from the galleries, hotels and shops in the centre of Alice Springs.
+Don't miss its famous pancake breakfast held every Sunday morning all year round.
+Campsites from AUD$44.

 Uluru: 5 reasons to visit Australia‘s Red Centre